FreddieHoy/THE-test-BE/Readme.md

 So, It's there in my data base!
 I was connected to the database on table plus as the user 'postgres' not 'freddie' which is why I could only see it in the cmd line

 Okay going to try and import submissions now.
+Leaving the commands I used below.

-> jq -c '.[]' submissions.json > submissionsNew.json
+> jq -c '.[]' submissions.json > submissionsND.json

-> docker cp ./submissionsNew.json THE-test-db:/docker-entrypoint-initdb.d/submissionsNew.json
+> docker cp ./submissionsND.json THE-test-db:/docker-entrypoint-initdb.d/submissionsND.json

-> \COPY temp2 FROM '/docker-entrypoint-initdb.d/submissionsNew.json';
+> \COPY temp2 FROM '/docker-entrypoint-initdb.d/submissionsND.json';

 > CREATE TABLE SUBMISSIONS (
   id VARCHAR(200),